Jerik0/springbootblog-Redwood/README.md

 # To play Tetris
 W and Q rotate the blocks.
-Space bar accelerates the piece towards the bottom.
+Down arrow accelerates the piece towards the bottom, while the left and right arrows move it according to the corresponding direction.